mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-25.02.0-Release-Notes.md

 ## New Features

+### [MXS-5149](https://jira.mariadb.org/browse/MXS-5149) Include actual line content in parse error message

+When configuration file parsing fails in an early phase, the actual offending line will now be logged in the error message to make it easier to pinpoint the problem.

 ### [MXS-5177](https://jira.mariadb.org/browse/MXS-5177) Introduce a new core_file variable in MaxScale

 By default, MaxScale no longer generates a core file when it crashes.